leongaban/sass-smacss/README.md

 |   |-- _base # Imports all the modules
 |   	|-- _animation
 |   	|-- _colors
+|   	|-- _components < all component styles should be added into /components and imported here.
 |   	|-- _fonts
 |   	|-- _mixins
 |